teja2495/simple-progress/README.md

 ## Usage

+### Starting a Timer Immediately

 1. Enter the desired hours and/or minutes.
 2. Tap **Start** and (optionally) name your timer.
 3. Minimize the app—the ongoing notification shows a determinate progress bar and the remaining time.
 4. When finished, a silent "Timer is done!" notification appears.

+### Scheduling a Timer

+1. Enter the desired hours and/or minutes for the timer duration.
+2. Tap **Schedule** to open the time picker.
+3. Select the time when you want the timer to start (must be within 24 hours).
+4. Optionally name your scheduled timer.
+5. The timer will automatically start at the scheduled time, even if the app is closed.
+6. View or cancel your scheduled timer from the scheduled timers list.

 ## Architecture